stingalleman/awesome-audiovisual/README.md

 ## Tools

-- [GMA2 Colour picker tutorial](https://www.youtube.com/watch?v=lhYDUzWKz3M) - a tutorial for how to add a colour picker in GrandMa2
 - [Livescript](https://github.com/Netlob/livescript) - Insert a musical/theatre-script from Google Docs and use this for a live "autocue" and scroller with everyone on the site
 - [StageClock](http://notelek.com/StageClock/) - StageClock is a Java based graphical timekeeping application.
 It outputs a clean feed from an attached monitor, and has time/date, timer, and show information.